Kathmandu University School of Medical Sciences

-Kathmandu University School of Medical Sciences (KUSMS) is one of the seven schools of Kathmandu University running medical, nursing and allied health science program.
+Kathmandu University School of Medical Sciences (KUSMS) is one of the nine schools of Kathmandu University running medical, nursing and allied health science program.
 KUSMS is a collaborative program of Kathmandu University and Dhulikhel Hospital.
 The main office of KUSMS is on the premises of Dhulikhel Hospital, a Kathmandu University hospital, in Kavrepalanchok District, Nepal.
 KUSMS was set up in 1994.
 Manipal College of Medical Sciences in Pokhara was the first medical college to be granted affiliation.
 Since then, KUSMS has granted affiliation to several medical colleges around the country.

 KUSMS formally started its own medical training program, the MBBS program, on 7 September 2001 in association with Dhulikhel Hospital.
 The first class was 43 Nepali students.
 The day is annually celebrated as KUSMS Day.
-Although the medical school is still widely known as KUMS, inside and outside the country, its name was changed to Kathmandu University School of Medical Sciences (KUSMS) in 2006, in view of the fact that it not only trains medical undergraduates and postgraduates, but also runs nursing and allied health science programs.
+Although the medical school is still widely known as KUMS, inside and outside the country, its name was changed to Kathmandu University School of Medical Sciences (KUSMS) in 2006, as it not only trains medical undergraduates and postgraduates, but also runs nursing and allied health science programs.

 In 2018, the total tuition for the MBBS degree was Rs.
-3.7 million (USD $31,672) making the school one of the cheapest institutions to get a degree.
+3.7 million (US$31,672) making the school one of the cheapest institutions to get a degree.